3 Tips to Better Shot Composition

-Screen direction refers to which side the subject enters or leaves frame.
+Screen direction refers to which side the subject enters or leaves the frame.
 If a character leaves screen left and is in continuous motion, e.g. walking down the street, then they should enter the next frame from the opposite side (screen right) to ensure the movement appears continuous.
-If the subject leaves screen left and enters from the same direction (screen left), it appears they are returning to where they came from.
+If the subject leaves the screen left and enters from the same direction (screen left), it appears they are returning to where they came from.

 You can experiment with this by filming people entering and leaving from different screen directions.
 Then edit the footage to create different journeys with the same content.
 You’ll notice directors using a mix of screen directions throughout films to create different perspectives of time.
-A mixture of screen directions in a montage will create the sense of the passing of time and a large distance traveled.
+A mixture of screen directions in a montage will create a sense of the passing of time and a large distance traveled.

 Shot composition and shot sizes are regularly discussed on set so it’s good to have a brief understanding of this so you don’t look like a fool when you don’t know what they are talking about.
 The frame can be described in multiple ways but often they will be defined by how much of the subject is in a shot.

 Here are the main terms that are used: